MarekRykaczewski/MarekRykaczewski/README.md

 I'm Marek, a passionate Software Engineer from Poland. 👨‍💻

-- 🔭 I’m currently working on Deal Tracker
+- 🔭 I’m currently working on Lift Tracker
 - 🌱 I’m currently learning C#
 - ⚡ Fun fact: When I'm not pushing code, you'll find me lost in a good book.
 Current favorite: The Stranger by Albert Camus.